 Eco Plumbing: Check out how to green your plumbing HERE

 Eco Building: Consider how you can reduce your waste, save money and care for the environment.
 See tips HERE.

 Natural Paint in NZ: The Natural Paint Co.

 🚫 Wasteful toilet habits - these really add up over a year!

-✔️Toilet Cleaning: Take your bottle or jar and most Bulk/Organic Stores have refills for toilet cleaners.
+✔️ Toilet Cleaning: Take your bottle or jar and most Bulk/Organic Stores have refills for toilet cleaners.
 Learn more about refilling in our Bulk Food Shopping Guide.
-Make your own Toilet Cleaning Bombs - recipe HERE.
+Make your own Toilet Cleaning Bombs - recipe HERE - or find plastic free, natural Toilet Cleanser HERE.
 Additionally, plastic-free toilet cleaning brushes are great and are just as good if not better!
 Check them out HERE.

 Combine in a small spray bottle.
 I use Absolute Essential for their delicious blends (West Auckland) as well as Aromaflex (Nelson) for their hydrosols, supplies and more basic oils.
 You can return their packaging to them too!

 🚫 Soaps products that are synthetic, not good for Mama Earth AND you are using them on your biggest organ (your skin1) multiple times a day.